 You can easily get lost in the forest too!
 Most buildings and figures stand on their own surrounded by trees, which you cannot see beyond, so unless you are very familiar with the forest, you will have no idea what is around the corner!

 Some of the attractions in the forest are interactive, to a point.
 The Dragon for instance, has a treasure chest in front of him, and when a guest pulls the crown inside of it, the Dragon comes to life and warns you away from it!
-Also the donkey from the story of The Wishing Table (or The Table, The Donkey, and The Club in the Sack) delivers coins from his rear end when 50 Cents is put into the slot on his podium.
+Also the donkey from the story of The Wishing Table (or The Table, The Donkey, and The Club in the Sack) delivers coins from his rear end when 50 Cents is put into the slot on his podium (and he now even takes contactless cards!).
 This is one of the most popular places to visit in the fairy tale forest, and ‘Donkey money’ is a cheap and cheerful souvenir.